dpraja13/US-Agricultural-Import-Analysis-/project_ml_experimentation.md

 **Prediction Explanation:** The model's prediction for Alabama's pet food trade in Spring 2024 is a lot more higher than the actual value.
 While this large discrepancy might seem unreasonable, there could be domain-specific explanations:
 - Seasonal trends: Spring might typically see a surge in pet food demand due to increased outdoor activities.
 - Regional factors: Alabama might be expected to become a major hub for pet food production or distribution, leading to higher predicted values.
+- The model's consideration of features like 'State', 'Commodity name', 'Fiscal year', 'Fiscal quarter', and 'Season' might lead to an overestimation if the combination of Alabama, Pet Food, and Spring is associated with high trade values in the training data
 However, the magnitude of the difference suggests that the model may be overfitting or failing to capture important nuances in the data.

 ### Record 2